v2-kaj/v2-kaj/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Madalitso Kaj Muva, an information technology undergraduate at Malawi University of Business and Applied Sciences (MUBAS), where I also work as a part-time assistant lecturer in information systems for the Department of Continuing Education.
+My name is Madalitso Kaj Muva, an information technology undergraduate at Malawi University of Business and Applied Sciences (MUBAS), where I also work as a part-time assistant lecturer in information systems for the Institute of Continuing Education (ICE).
 Additionally, I am a guest assistant lecturer at the Blantyre campus of the National College of Information Technology (NACIT).

 ## Specialisation Aspiration
 Artificial Intelligence (AI) - machine and deep learning.